abhinavpradeep13/Basic-DC-Circuit-Simulator/README.md

 This project demonstrates the application of **Object-Oriented Programming (OOP)** principles in solving real-world engineering problems.
 Circuit elements such as resistors and voltage sources are modeled as objects, while Modified Nodal Analysis is used to formulate and solve the underlying system equations.

-The project was developed as an academic exercise to explore the intersection of **software engineering** and **electrical engineering computation**.
+The project was developed as an academic exercise to explore the intersection of **Software Engineering** and **Electrical Engineering**.

 ---